9 Secrets to Work Smarter and Improve Work Ethic

-Technology is a highly-effective tool that allows people to work quicker.
-Learn about technology options available to you, and consider adopting them for your business.
-There are viable technology solutions for nearly every business project: customer support, project management, employee communications, appointment scheduling, and more.
+Technology tools, when used correctly, allow people to work more efficiently.
+Make an effort to learn about the technology options available to you and consider adopting them for your business.
+There are time-saving technology solutions available for nearly every business unit or service, including customer support, project management, employee communications, appointment scheduling, and more.

 4. Focus on what you can control.

-5. A positive mindset yields productive results.
+5. A positive mindset encourages productivity.

 The more you shift your mind to positive thinking, the more you will actively take an interest in work and daily activities.
 Having a positive mindset will also allow you to make ethical decisions at work.
-Leo Widrich, the co-founder of Buffer, said a better attitude leads to a better work environment.
+The content team at Mind Tools, an on-demand career management website, believes a better attitude leads to a better work environment.